-The Contemporary Jewish Museum (The CJM) reopens on April 17, with Member preview days on April 15 and 16.
-We can't wait to see you!
+The Contemporary Jewish Museum (The CJM) is open, and we can't wait to see you!
 Our highest priority is the health and safety of you and our staff.
 Please take a moment to review our health and safety guidelines and contactless ticketing process prior to your visit.
 Here's what to expect during your visit:

-All visitors—including those who have received a COVID-19 vaccine—are required to wear a face covering during their visit, except for children under the age of 2.
+All visitors—including those who have received a COVID-19 vaccine—are required to wear a face covering during their visit.
 A limited number of disposable masks are available, free of charge, at the front desk in the Shenson Welcome Center.
 CJM staff will also wear face coverings at all times.

 Visitors and staff are required to practice physical distancing of at least six feet when in The Museum.
 Layout adjustments have been made throughout the building to reduce capacity and make space for physical distancing.

 All visitors will need to book their timed tickets online in advance of their visit, to ensure a contactless check-in process when you arrive at The Museum.
 Book your tickets here.

-Touch-free hand sanitizer stations will be located at entrances, elevators, and transaction points.
+Touch-free hand sanitizer stations are located at entrances, elevators, and transaction points.
 Visitors are encouraged to sanitize and wash their hands frequently.